ecantoni/R2_LMM/README.md

 # R2_LMM

-This repository accompanies the manuscript
+This repository is a companion to the manuscript

 Cantoni E., Jacot N., and Ghisletta P. (2021)
 Review and comparison of measures of explained variation and model selection in linear mixed-effects models